danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part2.md

 ## Document Table Example Row

-Next step in building the search index is to populate the table with SQL `INSERT` statements.
+Next step in building the search index is to populate the table with content from this blog.

-The following illustrates how each field in the `documents` table should be populated with content from the blog:
+The following illustrates how each field in the `documents` table should be mapped to content from the blog:

 ![search fields](../images/search-fields.png "search fields")